jonthorell/synth-nu-vinyl-store/README.md

 Double check if I've understood webhooks.
 Should'nt an order be placed even if something goes wrong if the payment.intent succeeded?

 Check everything!

+# Things for the future

+The newsletter works fine given its limited scope.
+It is perfectly possible to add oneself to the mailing list and remove oneself again.
+However, since it is a non-vital part of the site (although nice to have) I decided to not implement checks to see if it is the right individual that has entered the adress.
+For a live site that would of course not do.
+In such a case something like an e-mail being sent out to verify the intent at the very least would need to be in place.
+Just because there are no such checks and that it is a non-vital part of the site, I decided that the newsletter functions will not send out any e-mails at this point.
+The only notification the user will get is on the page itself.

 # Testing